An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Methods

 \subsubsection{Engineered features: Imaging Domain}

-The first set of features that we propose are engineered features $\xi(.)$ developed to detect specific patterns in the imaging domain or to measure specific imaging characteristics such as first and second-order statistics, signal-to-noise ratio, contrast per pixel, entropy-focus criterion and ratios of different regions.
+The first set of features that we propose are engineered features $\xi(.)$ developed to detect specific patterns in the imaging domain or to measure specific imaging characteristics such as first and second-order statistics (e.g., mean, variance, skewness, and kurtosis), signal-to-noise ratio, contrast per pixel, entropy-focus criterion, and ratios of different regions.
 All existing engineered features used in our pipeline are listed in the first part of Table~\ref{table:existing_features}.

 Additionally, we propose nine new descriptors to identify local artefacts (e.g. zipper) and measure spatial consistencies inside each slice, which are not covered by previous existing methods.
 To do so, we exploit an edge detector based on a Laplacian filter and an image integral, obtained by integrating all intensity values along the row and column of a single slice.
 These new features are described in the second part of Table~\ref{table:existing_features}.
 In total, for each slice (imaging domain), we extract 26 engineering features.